We thought you might.

 The Requirements: 2 essays of 1-2 pages each

 Think of this run-of-the-mill Why Essay as the overture to your magnum opus (i.e. the Extended Essay).
-Chicago wants you to cover all the bases—“learning, community, and future”—so as with any Why Essay, you’d best buckle down and do your homework.
+Chicago wants you to cover all the bases—“learning, community, and future”—so as with any Why Essay, it’s time to buckle down and do your homework.
 The more specific details you can incorporate into your essay, the more sincere and personal it will feel (and be!).
 Explore both academic and extracurricular opportunities.
 How will you pursue your interest in oceanography?
 With a major in Biology and a semester in Australia?
 What research opportunities will you pursue?
 Will joining the Club Crew team help you feel more connected to aquatic life despite your midwest location?
 One thing you won’t find on the school website, though, is that third piece, that “future” thing.
-Think about where you’d like to be five or ten years from now—your career or the impact you’d like to have or even just a geographic location.
+Think about where you’d like to be five or ten years from now—your career, the impact you’d like to have, or even just a geographic location.
 How will a UChicago education help you get there?
 How will your scholarly and social pursuits help you grow?
-Show admissions how UChicago is the bridge between the person you are and the person you hope to be.
+Show admissions how UChicago will be the bridge between the person you are and the person you hope to be.

 We love all the prompts from the past—there are so many quirky ones!
 If this year’s questions aren’t inspiring you, don’t be afraid to peruse the archives to find one that stands out to you.
 If you belong at UChicago, there is no doubt you will find a prompt that sparks a story within you.